haowenz/chromap/README.md

 mapping.
 If you are running Chromap for different data types, you will probably need to keep multiple indexes generated with different parameters.
 This makes Chromap different from BWA which always uses the same index regardless of query data types.
+Chromap can build the human genome index file in about 10 minutes.

 ### <a name="cases"></a>Use cases